Author: Tamz

 Today, I am so thankful that my daughter is a beautiful soul.
 I, on the other hand, am a fricking ogre!

 Just lately, my daughter and I have been clashing a lot.
-Since she started school, her behaviour has changed dramatically.
-She’s naughtier, pushes boundaries more and just generally is cheekier.
+Since she started school, her behaviour has changed dramatically—she’s naughtier, pushes boundaries more and is generally cheekier.
 She’s got her dad’s sense of humour, for sure, so she thinks she’s hilarious!

 After finally managing to calm her down, I steered her towards a seat next to a boy in her class.
 The boy began to protest that his friend had been sitting there.
-I felt really bad, but my daughter had begun to eat so I apologised profusely to the parents for the mistake.
-Of which they said not to worry about it.
+I felt really bad, but my daughter had begun to eat, so I apologised profusely to the parents for the mistake, to which they said not to worry about it.

-But when his friend returned, after nipping to the toilet, he was distraught at losing his seat and I felt horrendous.
+But when his friend returned, after nipping to the toilet, he was distraught at losing his seat—I felt horrendous.
 His mum tried to say it was okay and convince her son that he could sit in another seat, but he would not have it.
-To him it was a really big deal and it was not an option to go sit further around the table.
+To him, it was a really big deal and sitting further around the table was simply not an option.

 There was only one thing to do.
-I knelt down to my daughter and asked kindly if she would mind moving to the next seat that was free, so that he could have his seat back, as I’d mistakenly sat her in his seat.
+I knelt down to my daughter and kindly asked her if she would mind moving to the next seat that was free, so that he could have his seat back, as I’d mistakenly sat her in his seat.

 The little star said yes, so we swapped her over to the other seat and he was able, once again, to sit next to his friend.